TaraHelberg/Coffee-Boutique/README.md

 The website App also has a sitemap file with a list of important URLs was in order to help the  search engines spiderbots to crawl the business website faster and fetch all relevant content.

+Made by using XML-Sitemaps.com : https://www.xml-sitemaps.com/

 [Back to top ⇧](#contents)

 ## Robots

 The use of robots.txt file has been applied to allow search engine spiderbots  where not to go on the website and increase the quality of the site, ultimately improving the SEO rating.

+Made with help of Walkthrough Boutique Ado.

 [Back to top ⇧](#contents)